US stocks drift near their records as tech keeps rising and Wall Street keeps ignoring DC's shutdown

 Samsung Electronics rose 3.5% in Seoul, and SK Hynix jumped 9.9%.

-London’s FTSE 100 edged down by less than 0.1%, but indexes were much stronger across Europe and Asia.
+London’s FTSE 100 edged down by 0.2%, but indexes were much stronger across Europe and Asia.
 South Korea’s Kospi jumped 2.7% for one of the biggest gains following the big jumps for Samsung Electronics and SK Hynix.

 In the bond market, the yield on the 10-year Treasury ticked down to 4.11% from 4.12% late Wednesday.